tkestack/tke/docs/devel/development.md

 make image.multiarch
 ```

-Above command will use experimental features of docker daemon (i.e. docker build --platform).
+Above all `make image` commands will use experimental features of Docker daemon (i.e. docker build --platform).
 Please refer to [docker build docs](https://docs.docker.com/engine/reference/commandline/build/#--platform) to enable experimental features.

 To build a specific os/arch for TKE container images, please use the `PLATFORMS` environment variable to